 The accompanying consolidated financial statements and related notes include the activity of majority-owned subsidiaries of 51% or more.
-The consolidated financial statements have been prepared in accordance with accounting principles generally accepted in the United States of America ("GAAP").
+The consolidated financial statements have been prepared in accordance with generally accepted accounting principles in the United States of America ("GAAP").
 Significant intercompany balances and transactions have been eliminated in consolidation.